derekgray-1/academic-kickstart/content/publication/Rachel/index.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "In Review at *Canadian Journal of Fisheries and Aquatic Sciences*"
+publication = "In revision for *Canadian Journal of Fisheries and Aquatic Sciences*"
 #publication_short = "In *ICA*"

 # Abstract and optional shortened version.